BitgesellOfficial/bitgesell/src/test/README.md

 ### Compiling/running unit tests

-Unit tests will be automatically compiled if dependencies were met during the generation of the Bitcoin Core build system and tests weren't explicitly disabled.
+Unit tests will be automatically compiled if dependencies were met during the generation of the Bitgesell Core build system and tests weren't explicitly disabled.

 The unit tests can be run with `ctest --test-dir build`, which includes unit